 Since 2018, Mount Allison holds an annual Powwow in collaboration with the Town of Sackville.
 The family-friendly event is open to all students and community members to celebrate and learn more about Indigenous culture.
+Powwows were not held in 2020–21 because of COVID-19 restrictions.

 Sweat Lodge ceremonies

 Various events and activities, including Sweat Lodge ceremonies, are held on sacred space on campus during the academic year and during special events.
-Located behind Colville House, the space includes a Sacred Sweat Lodge, teepee, and the Three Sisters Garden.
+Located behind Colville House, the space includes a Sacred Sweat Lodge, tipi, and the Three Sisters Garden.

 These spaces also serve as teaching and gathering spaces.